dy/spect/readme.md

 ### Technique

-It combines selector parts indexing from [selector-observer](https://github.com/josh/selector-observer) for simple queries and animation events from [insertionQuery](https://github.com/naugtur/insertionQuery) for complex selectors.
+Selector parts indexing from [selector-observer](https://github.com/josh/selector-observer) for simple queries and animation events from [insertionQuery](https://github.com/naugtur/insertionQuery) for complex selectors.

 Simple selector is id/name/class/tag followed by classes or attrs.